Many clients have asked me, “What is ViewPoint?”

 ViewPoint on the PC:

 The cost to add ViewPoint to your ViewSE system depends on how many client licenses you need.
-For a single client license it will run you $1,060.00 (9522-VWP01RENE) while three client licenses cost $3,180.00 (9522-VWP03RENE.)
-The ViewPoint server is included with these client packages, so those part numbers include everything you’ll need to add the ViewPoint functionality to your ViewSE system.
+For a single client license it will run you $1,060.00 (9522-VWP01RENE, as of 11-01-2013) while three client licenses cost $3,180.00 (9522-VWP03RENE, as of 11-01-2013.)
+The ViewPoint server is included with these client packages, so those part numbers include everything you'll need to add the ViewPoint functionality to your ViewSE system.

 ViewPoint in ViewStudio: